aws-solutions-library-samples/guidance-for-fsx-for-lustre-data-repository-task-scheduler/README.md

 cd src/cf
 ```

-3. Create a parameters.json file with the following content, replacing the placeholder values:
+3. Create a parameters.json file with the following content, replacing the placeholder values as needed for your environment:

 ```json
 [